David Francis (cyclist)

-Biography

 Education

-Francis graduated from Dixie High School in St. George, Utah, earned a Bachelor of Arts in Political Science from Brigham Young University and a Juris Doctor from California Western School of Law.
-He was the first in his family to receive a bachelor's or a doctorate degree.
+Francis graduated from Dixie High School in St. George, Utah, earned a Bachelor of Arts in political science from Brigham Young University and a Juris Doctor from California Western School of Law.

 Cycling career

 He is a former member of the United States Cycling Team (1989–1991) and was part of the next generation of American cyclists (after the success of Greg LeMond and Andrew Hampsten) to compete in professional cycling, a sport traditionally dominated by Europeans.
-His teammates included Lance Armstrong, George Hincapie, Bobby Julich and Jonathan Vaughters.
 He was originally coached by Bob Bills, but in 1990 USA Cycling Team Director Chris Carmichael hired former European professional rider, Rene Wenzel, to replace him.
 Francis traveled and raced internationally as a member of the United States Cycling Team for three years before leaving the team in 1991 to serve a two-year service mission for the Church of Jesus Christ of Latter-day Saints.
-Francis feels tremendous pride from representing his country in cycling and credits his time on the US National Cycling Team as a great teacher of personal responsibility, hard work and setting and achieving goals.
+Francis was a member of the United States Cycling Team from 1989 to 1991.